nick-ak96/3storage/design/3storage.md

 * Triple-pattern access method (TP-AM) is a query node
     - TP-AM is a leaf of a query tree
+    - TP-AM will be implemented as an update of tp_query_node.erl
     - A description is available at [https://big3store.github.io/big3store/](https://big3store.github.io/big3store/)
 * Architecture of TP-AM
     - TP-AM is an Erlang process